jenniferngp/iPSC_PPC_eQTL_Project/README.md

 ## 3. Finemapping eQTL signals
 See `finemap.R`.
 We fine-mapped each eQTL signal using coloc using p-values, MAF, and N as input.

-## 4. eqtl_networks.R
+## 4. eQTL networks
+See `eqtl_networks.R`.
 This script shows how to identify eQTL modules using colocalized eQTL pairs as input.
 We performed the community clustering by chromosome to increase sensitivity.

 ## 5. LD_analysis.ipynb
 This notebook for LD analysis between eQTL pairs and how it was used to update the eQTL annotations.